How to Create a Strong A/B Testing Hypothesis?

 Heatmaps can help you identify interest areas of your prospects as well as what areas they choose to ignore.
-Sometimes this can help you identify great insights when an important page element is going unnoticed by visitors because some other element on the page is stealing its thunder.
+Sometimes this can help you identify great insights when a vital page element goes unnoticed by visitors because some other element on the page is stealing its thunder.

-The heatmap below shows how a non-clickable element in the image takes away all the attention from the call-to-action (CTA) on the page:
+The heatmap below shows how a non-clickable element in the image takes away all the attention from the CTA on the page:

 Later, when this element was removed, the heatmap shows a clear emphasis on the call-to-action of the page (as it should be):

-Without referring to their heatmap, TechWyse had never been able to understand the reason for their dropping conversion numbers.
+Without referring to their heatmap, TechWyse had never understood the reason for their dropping conversion numbers.

 If not this, heatmaps can sometimes also help you figure out a page element/navigation item that may be taking too much of important online real estate while being completely ignored by users.

 You can consider replacing it with something more relevant to your conversion goal and conduct an A/B test to see how it performs.

 d.
 Website analytics